josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/zero-to-static-blog-sveltekit.md

     ┗ 📜 Header.svelte
 ```

 <SideNote>
-You don't have to capitalize component names, but doing so to distinguish components from HTML elements is generally accepted convention.
+You don't have to capitalize component names, but doing so to distinguish components from HTML elements is generally preferred convention.
 </SideNote>

 Inside our new `Header` component, let's place some proper (albeit basic) navigation: